 What are sustainable building materials?

 In the context of construction projects, sustainable materials are those which reduce the environmental impact of a project while also providing a cost-effective solution.
-Such materials have been gaining traction in recent years, as they allow developers to meet their sustainability targets while still having a viable option that is cost-effective and long-lasting.
+Such innovative building materials have been gaining traction in recent years, as they allow developers to meet their sustainability targets while still having a viable option that is cost-effective and long-lasting.

 The key characteristics of sustainable construction materials are that they come from renewable sources, require minimal energy input during production, and lead to fewer emissions during their use.
 Sustainable building materials include: